jhlywa/chess.js/README.md

 ```

 ### .reset()
+Resets the board to the initial (standard) starting position, clears history and (PGN-) header..

+### .restart()
-Reset the board to the initial starting position.
+Resets the board to the initial starting position eventually given by a FEN tag, clears history but preserves the actual (PGN-) header.

 ### .square_color(square)
 Returns the color of the square ('light' or 'dark').